This is a sitewide message to let our vistors know something about Covid perhaps – read more here

 A stroll through the valley is not only good for your health but an educational walk through the history of salt extraction (read more here).

-The wood structures are made from untreated Douglas fir, and in a unique reaction with the silicates in the salt water the timber is preserved for 30-40 years without preservative chemicals.
+The wood structures are made from untreated Douglas fir, and in a

 Learn more about silicates and how they can be used as a modern wood finish here.